Ae Fond Kiss (song)

 The Scots song "Ae fond kiss and then we sever" by the Scottish poet Robert Burns is more commonly known as "Ae fond kiss".
-It is Burns' most recorded love song.
+It is Burns's most recorded love song.

 History

 After the publication of his collected poems, the Kilmarnock volume, Burns regularly travelled and stayed at Edinburgh.
-While there he established a platonic relationship with Mrs Agnes Maclehose and they began a regular correspondence using the pseudonyms 'Clarinda' and 'Sylvander'.
-Burns wrote 'Ae fond kiss' after their final meeting and sent it to Maclehose on 27 December 1791 before she departed Edinburgh for Jamaica to be with her estranged husband.
+While there he established a platonic relationship with Mrs Agnes Maclehose and they began a regular correspondence using the pseudonyms "Clarinda" and "Sylvander".
+Burns wrote "Ae fond kiss" after their final meeting and sent it to Maclehose on 27 December 1791 before she departed Edinburgh for Jamaica to be with her estranged husband.

 The letter is held by National Library of Scotland as part of the Watson Autograph collection of manuscripts.